The main model-fitting function in the PlackettLuce

 We specify the Plackett-Luce tree to partition the grouped rankings

-by any of the judge features (grouped_salad ~ .
+by any of the judge features (grouped_salad ~ .), with the

 log-worth of the salads modelled by a linear function of the acetic and